cloud-hypervisor/cloud-hypervisor/docs/api.md

 The Cloud Hypervisor API is made of 2 distinct interfaces:

-1. **The external API**.
-This is the user facing API.
-Users and operators can control and manage Cloud Hypervisor through either a REST API or a Command Line Interface (CLI).
+1. **The External API** This is the user facing API.
+Users and operators can control and manage the Cloud Hypervisor through various options including a REST API, a Command Line Interface (CLI) or a D-Bus based API, which is not compiled into Cloud Hypervisor by default.

 1. **The internal API**, based on [rust's Multi-Producer, Single-Consumer (MPSC)](https://doc.rust-lang.org/std/sync/mpsc/) module.
 This API is used internally by the Cloud Hypervisor threads to communicate between each others.